DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/5-policy/article.md

 PyTorch makes it very easy to backpropagate from a custom output gradient: just pass the gradient tensor into `backward()`.
 In this case, we also specify `retain_graph=True` because step 4 will call `backward()` again.

 **4. Train the baseline and add policy regularisation:** The baseline function can be trained at the same time as the policy.
 The baseline function is trained using regular supervised learning.
 In this case since the reward is binary, binary cross entropy loss the obvious choice.
-At the same time, add policy regularisation by subtracting the policy's entropy.
+We also add policy regularisation here by subtracting the policy's entropy.

 ## What does it do?

 Let's walk through policy gradients with an example.
 To simplify things we'll just look at the policy gradients themselves, omitting baseline value and entropy regulariser gradients.

-When we run our network, we get the baseline value `0.175` and these policy probabilities:
+When we run our model, we get the baseline value `0.175` and these policy probabilities:

 ![bar chart of policy probabilities with spikes (in descending probability order) over "horse", "dog", "airplane" and "cat"](img/policy.png)